lanterma/homework_assignments/methods_and_flow_control/Readme.md

   It would skip the number 15, or any other number that was equally divisible by <br>
   3 and 5 (30, 45, 60 etc...).
 Why?
-Because when the range picks a number say, 15, and <br>
+Because when the range picks 15, and <br>
   passes it through the block, it goes through 5 and says: <br>
   "Yes, 5 is divisible by 15, with no remainder, so I will print Buzz.
 Next number.... <br>
   We don't want that.
 We need it to stop, and say "Print FizzBuzz if we run into a number <br>
   that is divisible by 3 and 5.
-But, if the number is not, then go onto the next line.  <br>
+But, if the number is not, say 16, then print 16 and <br>
+   go onto the next line.  <br>